 So how do we get more NAD+, and what exactly does it do?
 Can we get it in our food, or do we need dietary supplements to boost our NAD+ levels?

 Let’s take a closer look at what NAD+ does and how you can naturally increase NAD+ through supplementation.

 What is NAD+?

 NAD+ (nicotinamide adenine dinucleotide) is a molecule found in every cell in the body which enables mitochondria to “power” metabolism.
+It is a derivative of vitamin B3 and is required for a number of functions at a cellular level.
 Mitochondria are the power stations of cells, and NAD+ can enable the mitochondria to turn off genes which accelerate aging.